ShuVision/minconfounded_chapter/code supplement/readme.txt

 srrs2.csv					Data file used to construct the map of radon
 							in Minnesota.

-radon_intro.R				R script to generate figures 1-4.
+figures1_4.R				R script to generate figures 1-4.

+figure_5.R					R script to generate figure 5.

-heatmap_cartoon.R			R script used to generate figure 6.
+figure_6.R					R script to generate figure 6.

+figure_7.R					R script to generate figure 7.

+figures8_9.R				R script to generate figures 8 and 9.

+figures10_11.R				R script to generate figures 10 and 11.

-small_sim.R					R script used to perform the small simulation
+small_sim.R					R script to perform the small simulation
-							study presented in the introduction.
+							study presented in section 2.

-simulate_method.R			R script used to perform the simulation study
+simulate_method.R			R script to perform the simulation study
-							for the rotated random effects.
+							for the rotated random effects discussed in section 4.

+calcFC.R					R script to summarize the fraction of confounding
+							for the simulation study.

 cpp_functions.R				A few C++ functions to help speed up matrix
 							algebra in R.